hainworldhq/hain-glossary/README.md

 ## Current status

-This glossary is an early working vocabulary for the HAIN framework.
+This glossary is an early but expanding working vocabulary for the HAIN framework.

-It should be expanded gradually and only when new terms are genuinely needed.
+It should continue to grow gradually and only when new terms genuinely improve clarity.

 The goal is not to create a large dictionary.
-The goal is to maintain a clean and usable conceptual system.
+The goal is to maintain a clean, usable, and coherent conceptual system.

 ---